 c) Don’t forget your international health/travel insurance!!

-In many countries that you might want to live in, you’ll be obligated to find your own health insurance if it won’t be provided through your employer.
+In many countries that you might want to live in, you’ll be obligated to find your own health insurance if it won’t be provided by your employer.
 In the case of my time in Australia, I had to get a specific insurance for students that they gave me.
 However, in many cases, a simple travel insurance will be sufficient coverage.
 Some of these insurances will cover you for a year or even more!

 Come read all about it in an article where I give the 3 best and cheapest travel insurances in the market that will cover you for almost all countries in the world!

 d) Have a plan for the things you’ll need to take care of once you arrive in a new country.

 Moving to another country isn’t easy.
 There are lots of things you’ll have to organize along with having to learn how the new systems work.
 Saying this, I’ve prepared an article to help you with your move about the 16 first things you should do when you move to a country or city to make the transition smoother.